clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 ---
 layout: post
-title: Eat safely in Chicago
+title: Facebook GDPR Timeline in criminal investigation
-subtitle: A short data analysis of the Chicago Food Inspections Database
+subtitle: A small processing and vizualisation of Facebook-GDPR Database
+prologue: test
 gh-repo: clairebilat/forensic-data-stories
 gh-badge: [star, follow]
-tags: [crime, food, chicago]
+tags: [facebook, GDPR, timeline]
 comments: true
 ---

 # Prologue

-## About us
+## About me

-We are four students who decided to complete a [master's degree in Digital Investigation and Identification](https://www.unil.ch/esc/fr/home/menuinst/enseignement/masters/msc-investigation-numerique.html) at University of Lausanne.
-As part of this, we found ourselves trying to make a success of an EPFL course intituled "Applied Data Analysis".
-We were asked to developp a project under the theme *data science for social good*.
-A variety of datasets were provided by the course's organisators including the [Chicago Food Inspections Database](http://dev.cityofchicago.org/open%20data/data%20portal/2018/06/29/food-violations-changes.html), which we selected for our project.
-However, as forensic sciences students, we could not miss the opportunity to make everything about criminology, which ultimately led to this study.
-We indeed added a [database of the crimes in Chicago](https://www.kaggle.com/currie32/crimes-in-chicago) in order to analyse the correlation, for a given community area in Chicago, between the number of crimes committed and the hygiene of the food establishments (among other various things).
+I am a student who decided to complete a [master's degree in Digital Investigation and Identification](https://www.unil.ch/esc/fr/home/menuinst/enseignement/masters/msc-investigation-numerique.html) at University of Lausanne.
+As part of this, I had to choose a personal practial lab theme for which I would take time to practice my theorical knowledge, produce something useful and maybe publish my results.
+After the success my colleagues and I had with our _Eat safely in Chicago_ project performed as part of the EPFL course intituled "Applied Data Analysis" (you will find our amazing results in [the first post of this blog](https://clairebilat.github.io/forensic-data-stories/2019-12-20-food-chicago/)), I could not refrain myself to make everything about data analysis once again.

 ## About the databases used